Out Cold (1989 film)

-Out Cold is a 1989 American black comedy film directed by Malcolm Mowbray (who made 1984's A Private Function), and stars Teri Garr, Randy Quaid and John Lithgow.
+Out Cold is a 1989 American black comedy film directed by Malcolm Mowbray (who made 1984's A Private Function), and stars John Lithgow, Teri Garr and Randy Quaid.

 Plot

 The film is set in and around San Pedro, Los Angeles, California - 'the Edward Hopper streets and storefronts create a world where the script plays itself out in all its linear precision.'
 Sunny (Teri Garr) hires a private detective (Randy Quaid) to trail her husband Ernie (Bruce McGill), whom she believes is lavishing time and money on other women.
+Even though she is shown to be having an affair herself.
 She wants all the details so she can clean him out in a divorce action.
 But she is impatient and kills Ernie, taking a chance to make his business partner, Dave (John Lithgow), think he did it.
 Ernie and Dave worked as butchers in the Army and when they got out they ran a butcher's shop together.
 Dave has always been in love with Sunny - now he is convinced he has killed Ernie by accidentally locking him in a freezer.
 Lester Atlas, the private detective, thinks he has pictures of Ernie's lover visiting him at the shop but has actually photographed Sunny on the night she killed him.